Kenya Moore Is Reportedly ‘Excited’ About Bravo Return, What Does NeNe Leakes Think Of ‘RHOA’ Season 12?

 “She really wanted to make this happen,” the source said.
 “She’s been spending a lot of time in LA, but will be in Atlanta full-time once filming begins in June.”

 The report went on to say that in addition to Moore’s return, Season 11 housewives, including NeNe Leakes, Cynthia Bailey, Porsha Williams, Eva Marcille, and Kandi Burruss, are also coming back for the new season.
-As for Tanya Sam, she may be upgraded from a friend role to a housewife role and Marlo Hampton will retain her friend role.
+As for Tanya Sam, she may be upgraded from a friend role to a housewife role, while Marlo Hampton will retain her friend role.

-Shamari DeVoe, who joined The Real Housewives of Atlanta last year for Season 11, may have been fired from the show and if she hasn’t been, she will returning only in a friend role.
+Shamari DeVoe, who joined The Real Housewives of Atlanta last year for Season 11, may have been fired from the show.
+If she hasn’t been, she will reportedly return only in a friend role.

 Although Moore’s fans are surely happy to her about her potential return to the show, Leakes is said to be irked by the news.